m0nkey-d-fluffy/ha-life360/docs/dashboard-setup.md

 ## Quick Setup: Tile Ring Button

+### Choose Your Style

+**Option A: Two Buttons** - Separate Ring and Stop buttons (easier, no setup required) **Option B: Single Toggle Button** - One button that alternates ring/stop (requires helper setup, see below)

+We'll start with Option A (easier), then show Option B at the end.

 ### Step 1: Find Your Tile Entity ID

 1. Go to **Settings** → **Devices & Services** → **Life360**